francescomaiomascio/ice-providers/SECURITY.md

-# Security Policy — ICE Foundation
+# Security Policy

 ## Purpose

-This document defines the **security posture** of the ICE Foundation repository.
+This document defines the **security posture** of this repository within the ICE ecosystem.

-Its purpose is to explicitly establish:
+The purpose of this policy is to:

-- the scope of security applicability
+- define the operational security scope of this project
-- what constitutes a security concern at the foundation level
+- clarify what constitutes a security issue
-- which classes of issues are explicitly out of scope
-- how security-relevant issues are reported and handled

-This policy exists to prevent ambiguity, misplaced expectations, and improper escalation of concerns that do not belong to this layer.
+- establish reporting and disclosure expectations
+- preserve alignment with ICE Foundation invariants

+This repository contains **executable code and/or operational logic**.
+Security concerns therefore include both **conceptual** and **implementation-level** risks.

 ---

-## Repository Scope

-ICE Foundation contains the **axiomatic and authoritative layer** of the ICE ecosystem.

-It includes exclusively:

-- axioms and first principles
+## Relationship to ICE Foundation

+This project is **downstream of ICE Foundation**.

+As such:

-- structural invariants
+- ICE Foundation defines axioms and structural invariants
-- canonical definitions
-- governance rules
-- semantic boundaries and exclusions

-It explicitly does **not** include:

-- executable code
-- runtime components
-- services or daemons
-- APIs, protocols, or interfaces
-- infrastructure definitions
-- deployment or operational artifacts

-As a result, this repository exposes **no operational, network, or execution-level attack surface**.
+- This repository must comply with those constraints
+- No implementation decision may violate Foundation authority

+Any security issue that implies a violation of Foundation axioms is considered **critical**, regardless of exploitability.

 ---

-## Supported Versions
+## Security Scope

-ICE Foundation does not define “supported versions” in an operational or security-maintenance sense.

-Security relevance in this repository applies only to:
+Security concerns for this repository include:

-- conceptual correctness
-- semantic consistency
+- unauthorized execution or capability escalation
+- violation of authority or governance constraints
+- bypass of traceability or accountability mechanisms
+- nondeterministic or unreconstructable execution paths
+- unsafe handling of external inputs or providers
-- preservation of declared authority boundaries
+- incorrect enforcement of permissions or boundaries
-- non-violation of stated axioms and invariants

-No guarantees are made regarding downstream implementations, even when they claim compliance.
+- vulnerabilities in execution, IPC, or integration surfaces

+Both **design flaws** and **implementation defects** are in scope.

 ---

-## Definition of a Security Issue
+## Out of Scope

-Within the scope of ICE Foundation, a **security issue** is any change, omission, or inconsistency that compromises the integrity of the foundation.

-This includes, but is not limited to:
+The following are **not** handled in this repository:

+- vulnerabilities in third-party providers or models
-- violation of declared axioms or invariants
+- infrastructure or cloud configuration issues
-- introduction of implicit or hidden authority
+- operating system or hardware security
-- semantic ambiguity that may enable unsafe downstream interpretations
-- erosion of explicit conceptual boundaries
-- contradictions that undermine the trustworthiness of the foundation layer

-Security at this level is **epistemic**, not operational.
+- vulnerabilities in unrelated downstream products

+Such issues must be reported to the appropriate owner.

 ---

-## Explicitly Out of Scope

-The following are **not security issues** for this repository:

-- software vulnerabilities
-- dependency or supply-chain issues
-- cryptographic concerns
-- runtime exploits
-- infrastructure or deployment security
-- third-party integrations

-Such concerns must be addressed in the appropriate downstream repositories.
+## Supported Versions

+This project does not guarantee long-term security support for all historical versions.

+Security fixes apply to:

+- the current main branch
+- active development branches, when applicable

+Users are expected to track the latest stable state.

 ---

-## Reporting Process
+## Reporting a Security Issue

-Security-relevant issues should be reported by opening a **public GitHub Issue** in this repository.
+Security issues should be reported by opening a **GitHub Issue** in this repository.

-Reports must:
+Reports must include:

-- explicitly reference the affected documents or sections
-- describe the semantic or structural impact
-- explain why the issue constitutes a security concern at the foundation level
+- a clear description of the issue

-There is **no private disclosure channel** for this repository.
+- affected components or files
+- security impact (authority, execution, data, governance)
+- steps to reproduce, if applicable

+If the issue involves **active exploitation**, clearly mark it as such.

 ---

-## Disclosure Model
+## Disclosure Policy

-All reports, discussions, and resolutions are handled **publicly and transparently**.

-ICE Foundation contains no sensitive operational information and therefore does not require embargoed disclosure or coordinated vulnerability handling.
+There is **no private disclosure channel** by default.

+ICE favors **transparent and public resolution** unless:

+- active exploitation is demonstrated
+- coordinated disclosure is explicitly requested

+Maintainers may temporarily restrict discussion to prevent harm, but transparency is the default.

 ---

-## Authority Definition
+## Security Definition (ICE Context)

-For ICE Foundation, **security is defined as**:
+Within ICE, security is defined as:

-> The preservation of conceptual integrity, semantic clarity,
+> The preservation of explicit authority, traceable execution,
-> and explicit authority boundaries across the ICE system.
+> and governable behavior over time.

-Any change that weakens these properties is considered a security risk, even in the absence of executable code.
+Any behavior that undermines these properties is considered a security failure, even if no traditional exploit is involved.

 ---

 ## Canonical Status

-This policy is authoritative for ICE Foundation.
+This policy is authoritative for this repository.

-Downstream repositories must define their own security policies, appropriate to their execution and operational scope, while remaining consistent with the principles defined here.
+It complements, and does not override, the axioms, invariants, and governance rules defined in ICE Foundation.